If members of a class do not

 Cohesion and related concepts

-Encapsulation — putting in a container, packaging up, or putting a barrier around a group of entities. “creating a module”.
+putting a barrier around a group of entities. “creating a module”.

-By itself, not directly related to cohesion (although is related to modules)
+cohesion (although is related to modules)

-Abstraction — extracting the essential details about a concept
+Abstraction — extracting the essential

-A good abstraction should have good cohesion
+• A good abstraction should have good

-Information Hiding — implementation decisions, or decisions that are likely to change.
+Information Hiding — implementation decisions, or decisions that

 No comments: